Currency:

 Server response with status 200 means "everything is fine, you will receive the requested information in a few seconds".

-We get this every time the first page of the site loads correctly in the browser.
+We get it every time the first page of the site loads correctly in the browser.

 In this regard, can such a status be wrong?

 A few months ago I wanted to buy a shirt.
 A certain brand ranked high in the rankings, so I immediately went to their website and found what I wanted.
-However, I was neither able nor willing to click the buy button.
+However, I had neither the ability nor the desire to press the "buy" button.

-So I went back to the results search and clicked on every other link of that brand on the first page.
+So I went back to the search results and followed every other link of this brand on the first page.
 With the same result.

 Server response codes - status 301

-Status 301 - redirect is permanent, i.e. this is a message to the client that the information they are looking for is now located elsewhere.
+Status 301 - permanent redirect it is a message to the client that the information he is looking for is now in a different location.

-Instead of loading old information the server updates the link, i.e. status 301 now leads to status 200, but in a new location.
+Instead of downloading old information, the server updates the link, i.e. status 301 now leads to status 200, but in a new location.

 If the client is a search engine, the old location will be replaced by the new one in the search engine index.

-Code 301 is the perfect way to fix queries from visitors who type the wrong domain version.
+The 301 code is the perfect way to fix visitor requests that type in the wrong domain version.

 Look at the example:

-Our domain is mobiletry.com, but there are several versions of it:
+Our domain is mobiletry.com, but there are several versions:

 • www.digiants.com